Well Being Retreat Center

 Don Oakley, Founder, Managing Director & President

 Don Oakley is the Founder Director and President of Well Being Foundation.
-Don was previously a Lieutenant in the US Army Corps of Engineers, President of two homeowner associations, was appointed a Commissioner of Multnomah County Drainage District of Portland, Oregon and is currently on the Tourism Commission of Claiborne County, on the Board of Directors of Open Gate Sangha – a non-profit organization, and Chairs the Powell River Tourism Committee of the Claiborne County Tourism Commission.
+Don was previously a Lieutenant in the US Army Corps of Engineers, President of two homeowner associations, on the Board of Directors of Adyashanti's Open Gate Sangha – a non-profit organization, and Chairs the Powell River Tourism Committee of the Claiborne County Tourism Commission.
 Don is a licensed Civil Engineer in Oregon and Washington and majored in engineering at Princeton University.
-He is a retired homebuilder and home designer, an organic gardener, a wetland hydrologist, a swimmer, a kayaker, an author, a meditation mentor, a public speaker, and is delightfully married to Patty Bottari
+He is a retired homebuilder and home designer, an organic gardener, a swimmer, a kayaker, a meditation mentor, a public speaker, and is delightfully married to Patty Bottari.
+His book, "It's Time to Wake Up Now" is a five-star rated book on Amazon.
+Samples of his is discourses are on his YouTube Channel.

 Patty Bottari, Director & Vice-President